 Protecting against damage

 A few simple habits prevent most damage.
-Use cutting boards rather than cutting directly on stone.
-Use trivets and hot pads — essential on quartz and marble, good practice on any surface.
+Use cutting boards rather than cutting directly on stone — this protects both the surface and your knives.
+Use trivets and hot pads, which are essential on quartz and marble and good practice on any surface.
 Use coasters under glasses, especially on marble where rings can etch.
 And clean acidic spills like wine, citrus, and tomato quickly.
+These small precautions go a long way toward keeping your countertops flawless.
 See can you put hot pans on granite or quartz.

 A simple year-round routine